page_title_detailed

 Minimally invasive biopsy

-In this type of biopsy, a provider uses a needle to take one or more tissue samples from your breast.
+In minimally invasive biopsy, a radiologist—a doctor who uses imaging technology to help diagnose disease—uses a needle to take one or more tissue samples from your breast.

-Sometimes this procedure can be done in your doctor’s office.
+This procedure is usually done in an imaging center.
 A minimally invasive biopsy doesn’t require surgery or general anesthesia.
 Local anesthesia may be used to numb the affected breast.

-During a minimally invasive biopsy, you’ll lie down and the doctor will find the abnormal area by feeling for a lump.
-If a lump cannot be felt, your doctor may use imaging machines like an ultrasound, mammogram or MRI to find the area.
+During a minimally invasive biopsy, you’ll lie down and the radiologist will find the abnormal area by feeling for a lump.
+If a lump cannot be felt, the radiologist may use imaging technique like an ultrasound, mammogram, or MRI to find the area.
 Many times the doctor will take multiple biopsies from the same area.

 Fine-needle aspiration

 The least invasive kind of needle biopsy is called a fine-needle aspiration, or FNA.
 It involves a narrow needle that is inserted into the area where the abnormal finding was seen.
-Your doctors may be very likely to recommend this option if they suspect the change in your breast is not a tumor but a liquid-filled cyst.
-Fine-needle aspiration usually causes cysts to collapse once the liquid is removed.
+Your doctors may be very likely to recommend this option if they suspect the change in your breast is not a tumor but a liquid-filled cyst that is not cancer.
+FNA usually causes cysts to collapse once the liquid is removed.

 Doctors also may use an FNA to study enlarged lymph nodes.